PrestaShopCorp/modules-testing-library/README.md

 ## JS docs
 You can find the functions to use and their its description On this [directory](./docs).

-To update docs, you can update the `jsdocScript/updateDocs/sh` and add more source and destination, then you should run:
+To update docs, you can update the `jsdocScript/updateDocs.sh` and add more sources and destinations, then you should run:

 ```shell
 npm run update-docs